-If your home is running on the Nest Thermostat you probably read about the recent problems and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.
+If your home has the Nest Thermostat you probably read about the recent issues and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.

 For complete instructions, please visit their Nest Support page.
-For a more basic summary, keep on reading:
+For a more basic overview, keep on reading:

-Nest Thermostats that were recently updated to software version 5.1.3 or later have been having some issues, including becoming unresponsive, not effectively charging the battery, or shutting down completely.
-Nest suggests recharging and restarting your thermostat to fix the problem and get it up and running again.
+Nest Thermostats that were updated recently to software version 5.1.3 or later may have some issues, including becoming unresponsive, not effectively charging the battery, or shutting down completely.
+Nest suggests recharging and restarting your thermostat to fix the issue and get it up and running again.

 Symptoms of this glitch include the following: